How much does NetSuite cost? A complete guide to 2026 pricing and licensing

 When you do add an extra module, expect an increase in your subscription fee.
 Modules are usually quoted per month.
 It’s recommended to only add modules when you need to go live with that functionality and to choose an edition that bundles as much as you need to begin with.
 If in doubt, work with a NetSuite consulting partner to decide which modules are essential for your specific processes.

-NetSuite uses a named-user licensing model, meaning you must buy a license for each individual who needs to log in.
-Importantly, there are two main license types: full users and employee self-service (ESS) users.
+NetSuite uses a named-user licensing model, which means each individual who needs access to the system must have their own license.
+Licenses are assigned to specific users and cannot be shared.
+NetSuite offers two primary user license types: full user licenses and employee self-service (ESS) licenses.

 NetSuite service tiers